We cannot bound into the depths of God at one spring;

 Do I need to be from a certain religious denomination?

-While we Brothers come from many denominations, we share a commitment to following Jesus.
+While we Brothers have a variety of religious upbringings and backgrounds, we share a commitment to following Jesus.
 As a community, we are a religious order in the Anglican tradition, whose life of prayer and worship is ordered by The Book of Common Prayer and by the doctrine and discipline of The Episcopal Church (USA) and the Anglican Church of Canada.
+Our theology is best expressed in our Rule, which can be found on our main website, ssje.org.
+Eventually, baptism, confirmation, or reception into the Episcopal Church will come as a part of a Brother's formation, if this has not happened prior to arrival.

 But I’m not ordained!
 Is that ok?

 That’s fine.
-A call to ordained ministry as a priest or deacon and a call to become a monk are understood as distinct vocations.
-Some men are already ordained before they enter SSJE, and some eventually discern a call to Holy Orders after entering.
-Yet we have many lay Brothers within the community.
+A call to ordained ministry and a call to become a monk are understood as distinct vocations.
+Some men are already ordained before they enter SSJE, and some (though not all) eventually discern a call to Holy Orders after entering.
+We have many lay Brothers within the community.
 In the case of lay Brothers, the community may join together in discerning a possible call to ordination.
-This is a formal process that usually does not begin until after a Brother makes his profession.
+This is a formal process that does not begin until after a Brother makes his life profession.

 Do I need to have any special education for this?

-Most men enter the community with at least an undergraduate education.
-The field of specialization is not important.
-We have, among our number, teachers, priests, interior designers, museum curators, musicians, and even one sports fan.
+Most men enter the community with at least an undergraduate education; if you don't have an undergraduate degree, we look for signs of equivalent professional development and work experience.
+The field of specialization is not important; Brothers come from a variety of educational backgrounds, including ones that might not seem very related to monasticism or religion.
 The intentional time of formation during the novitiate begins an ongoing program of directed study intended to equip each new Brother for life and ministry within the Society.

 I have struggled with addiction.
 Does this disqualify me?

 We believe in God’s grace and the power of redemption.
-If an inquirer is an addict, we expect that he will give evidence of sustained sobriety for at least the previous two years and that he be actively engaged in a 12-Step program.
+If an inquirer is an addict, we expect that he will give evidence of sustained sobriety for at least the previous two years and that he be actively engaged in a program of addiction recovery.

 Is my sexual orientation an issue?

-We expect an inquirer to be on the path toward a mature self-understanding and sexual integration – whatever his sexual orientation – and to demonstrate a sense of call that includes the gift to freely embrace the celibate life.
+Men of any sexual orientation are welcome to discern this vocation with us.
+Our expectation is that an inquirer is on the path toward self-understanding and mature sexual integration, whatever his orientation.
+We look for a sense of call that includes the gift to freely embrace the celibate life.

 Are you ready to take the next step?